kylesayrs/ATAK_push_cots/README.md

 ## Usage ##
-Sending a standard CoT message can be done using the `push_cot` function
+Pushing a standard CoT message can be done using the `push_cot` function
 ```python
 from atakcots import CotConfig, push_cot